ui-code/CryptoWalletApp/README.md

 #uiinspiration #uideveloper #react #reactjs #html #css #scss

-Learn how to convert a UI Design of a Crypto Wallet App to React JS using HTML and SCSS.
+Learn how to convert a UI Design of a Crypto Wallet App to React JS using HTML, SCSS and CSS Grid.
 Don't forget to like, share and subscribe if you found the video helpful.

 For video walkthrough:
 https://youtu.be/CZLXa42EV9g